Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-Before proving the first convergence result in \eqref{simplified-stable-3}, we establish several supporting lemmas that control the difference between the inverse probabilities associated with $p_t$ and $\bar{p}_t$.
-The following two lemmas bound the difference between the inverse probabilities in terms of the differences between the corresponding first-order equations.
-Lemma \ref{lem5.3} discusses the two cases where both probabilities are greater than $1/2$ or both are less than $1/2$.
+Before proving the first convergence result in \eqref{simplified-stable-3}, we establish several supporting lemmas that control the difference between the inverse probabilities associated with $p_t$ and $\widebar{p}_t$.
+The following two lemmas bound the difference between the inverse probabilities in terms of the differences between their corresponding first-order equations.
+Lemma \ref{lemma:difference-inverse-probability-main} covers the two cases where both probabilities lie on the same side of $1/2$ (both larger than $1/2$ or both smaller than $1/2$).